LDMX-Software/ldmx-software.github.io/docs/Alternative-Photo-Nuclear-Models.md

 ### Models generating rare but challenging final states

 With all of these models, when a photonuclear interaction occurs the model will rerun the interaction until a particular condition is met for the final state particles.
 If it took $N$ attempts to produce that final state, the weight of the event will be multiplied with $\frac{1}{N}$.
 You can access the event weight with the event header.
+This can produce much faster simulations (>10x faster) than a full simulation + skim would do.
+However, you may need to be careful so that you don't introduce any significant bias to your results.
+Consider producing a smaller sample first with a regular simulation and comparing it to a sample of the same size made with one of these models.
+See the Validation module for a good starting point for such comparisons.

 - Events with one hard neutron

   This model will rerun the event generator until we get an event where one neutron is the only particle with kinetic energy above some threshold.
 By default, this model is applied for interactions with any nucleus and for photons with at least 2.5 GeV of energy.
+With these settings and a configuration like the standard ECal PN simulation, you could in principle skip the filter but unless you have e.g. a performance reason to do so consider keeping it.

 ```python
 # Assuming your simulator is called mySim